 In \cite{Kondo}, Kondo studies the automorphism group of generic K3 surfaces with a finite number of $(-2)$-curves; for Picard rank $\leq8$ this group is either trivial or $\ZZ/2\ZZ$.
-We obtain: \begin{thm} Let $X$ be a $K3$ surface of Picard number $>2$ with finite automorphism group and no elliptic fibrations.
-The automorphism group of $X$ is trivial if and only if it is a smooth quartic surface in $\PP^{3}$.
-In that case the possibilities are\\ i) Type $S_{2}$ ($\rho=3$).
-There are three quadrics in $\PP^{3}$ such that each intersection with $X\hookrightarrow\PP^{3}$ is the union of two smooth rational quartic curves.
+We obtain: \begin{thm} Let $X$ be a $K3$ surface of Picard number $>2$ with finite automorphism group and no elliptic fibrations. \begin{itemize} \item The automorphism group of $X$ is trivial if and only $X$ can be embedded as a smooth quartic in $\PP^{4}$.
+Then that embedding is unique and the quartic $X$ is one the following two types:\\ i) Type $S_{2}$ ($\rho=3$).
+There are three quadrics in $\PP^{3}$ such that each intersects $X\hookrightarrow\PP^{3}$ in the union of two smooth rational quartic curves.
 These $6$ rational curves are the only $(-2)$-curves on $X$.\\ ii) Type $S_{3}$ ($\rho=3$).
-There exists two hyperplanes sections such that each hyperplane section is a union of two smooth conics.
-These $4$ conics are the only $(-2)$-curves on $X$. \\ The group $\aut(X)$ is $\ZZ/2\ZZ$ if and only if $X$ is a double cover of the plane branched over a smooth sextic curve $C_{6}$.
+There exist two hyperplanes sections such that each hyperplane section is a union of two smooth conics.
+These $4$ conics are the only $(-2)$-curves on $X$. \item The group $\aut(X)$ is isomorphic to $\ZZ/2\ZZ$ if and only if $X$ is a double cover of the plane branched over a smooth sextic curve $C_{6}$.
 In that case the possibilities are:\\ 1) Type $S_{1}$ ($\rho=3$).
-The $6$ $(-2)$-curves on $X$ are pull-back of $3$ conics that are $6$-tangent to the sextic $C_{6}$\\ 2) Type $S_{4}$ ($\rho=3$).
-The $4$ $(-2)$-curves on $X$ are pull-back of a tritangent line and a $6$-tangent conic to $C_{6}$\\ 3) Type $S_{5}$ ($\rho=3$).
-The $4$ $(-2)$-curves on $X$ are pull-back of two tritangent lines to $C_{6}$\\ 4) Type $S_{6}$ ($\rho=3$).
+The $6$ $(-2)$-curves on $X$ are pull-back of $3$ conics that are $6$-tangent to the sextic $C_{6}$.\\ 2) Type $S_{4}$ ($\rho=3$).
+The $4$ $(-2)$-curves on $X$ are pull-back of a tritangent line and a $6$-tangent conic to $C_{6}$.\\ 3) Type $S_{5}$ ($\rho=3$).
+The $4$ $(-2)$-curves on $X$ are pull-back of two tritangent lines to $C_{6}$.\\ 4) Type $S_{6}$ ($\rho=3$).
 The $6$ $(-2)$-curves on $X$ are pull-back of one $6$-tangent conic and two cuspidal cubics that cut $C_{6}$ tangentially and at their cusps.\\ 5) Type $L(24)$ ($\rho=4$).
-The $6$ $(-2)$-curves on $X$ are pull-back of three tritangent lines to $C_{6}$\\ 6) Type $L(27)$ ($\rho=4$).
-The $8$ $(-2)$-curves on $X$ are pull-back of one tritangent line and three $6$-tangent conics to $C_{6}$. \end{thm}
+The $6$ $(-2)$-curves on $X$ are pull-back of three tritangent lines to $C_{6}$.\\ 6) Type $L(27)$ ($\rho=4$).
+The $8$ $(-2)$-curves on $X$ are pull-back of one tritangent line and three $6$-tangent conics to $C_{6}$. \end{itemize} \end{thm}

-Here we say that a line (respectively a conic) is tritangent (respectively $6$-tangent) to a sextic if the intersection multiplicity is even at every intersections point of the line (resp. the conic) and the sextic.
+Here we say that a line (respectively a conic) is tritangent (respectively $6$-tangent) to a sextic if the intersection multiplicity is even at every intersections points of the line (resp. the conic) and the sextic.